PedroTorrado/AI-Feed_Forward-Neural_Network/README.md

-Certainly!
-Below is a template for a README file for your project:

----

 # Evolutionary Neural Network Game Controller

 This project implements a Java program that evolves feed-forward neural networks to control two classic arcade games: Breakout and Pacman.
 The goal is to optimize the performance of the neural networks using a genetic algorithm.